Vegetarian Stuffed Tomatoes with Rice

 Key Ingredients

-• Vine Tomatoes: This recipe was tested successfully with vine tomatoes, so I recommend them here.
+• Vine Tomatoes: I tested this recipe most successfully with vine tomatoes, so I recommend using them here.

 • White Rice: Long-grain white rice makes a sturdy filling for these stuffed tomatoes.